Detailing terms are sometimes overly confusing & technical.

 To remove these deeper defects a combination of in-depth paint correction or light sanding may be required.Please note that certain conditions, such as: paint chipping, clear coat failure, or extremely deep scratches (think key marks) that cannot be corrected with a paint correction processes alone.
 A high calibur detailer will educate during a vehicle inspection and inform you of defects that will be either impossible to remove, or those that can only be minimized with specialized corrective services.

-Factory clear coat on most new cars is around 2 mils thick.
+Factory clear coat on most new cars is around 4-6 mils thick.
 That is thinner than a Post-it Note or a Dollar Bill.
 If too much clear paint is removed in an effort to remove a deeper defects, the clear coat could be compromised.
-This is why it is wise to always consult a highly trained & knowledge professional auto detailer to remove defects from factory paint.
-The last thing anyone wants it so try to do it yourself and have an expensive “OOPS,” moment.
+This is why it’s wise to always consult a highly trained & knowledge professional auto detailer to remove defects from factory paint.
+The last thing anyone wants is an expensive “OOPS,” moment.

 Car waxes contain some type of natural or man-made protection for vehicle surfaces.
 Not all “waxes” contain Carnauba wax, the most well-known ingredient used to make a car wax.
 Premium quality Carnauba waxes create a warm, deep shine and may last up to 3 months on a vehicle.
 It’s a good practice to re-apply wax to maintain protection and appearance quality of the finish before all of the previously applied wax has completely worn off.

-Synthetic paint sealants are man-made replacements for car wax.
-Premium automotive sealants last longer than traditional waxes.
-However, they should still require reapplication on a regular schedule to maintain proper protection and, of course, quality aesthetics.
+Synthetic paint sealants are an evolution for car wax.
+Premium sealants last longer than traditional carnauba waxes, some even 6 months to a year.
+Most are found in a spray application form.
+Sealants still require reapplication on a regular schedule to maintain proper protection and, of course, quality aesthetics.

-Automotive Protective paint coatings (also known as: Nano Coatings, Ceramic Coatings, or Glass Coatings) last longer and protect automotive paint and surfaces better than both car waxes and synthetic paint sealants.
+Automotive Ceramic Nano Coatings (a.k.a Ceramic, Glass, or Paint Coatings) last MUCH longer and protect paint in ways car waxes and synthetic paint sealants cannot.
 Coating technologies add protective value with durable long term protective layers which cross-link (bond) directly to paint.

 Not all coatings on the market are created equal.
-While some coatings offer increased scratch, chemical resistance, and uv protection some do not.
+While some coatings offer increased scratch, chemical resistance, and UV protection some do not.
 Some Protective Paint Coatings may also have hydrophobic qualities that assist in repelling water and dust.
-There are many paint coatings on the market and they are definitely not all created equal.
-So always take the time to research any coating you may be considering for your vehicle.
+There are many paint coatings on the market of varying quality and application.
+So speak with a trusted detailing professional to research any coating you may be considering for your vehicle.

-NOTE: Paint coatings which offer a more robust protective barrier to painted surfaces.
-Many are considered professional grade since they require more expertise to apply and may only be available to auto detailing professionals.
-Also, in order to ensure optimal bonding and the highest degree of finish, paint surface must undergo a proper and thorough paint correction in preparation for application of professional ceramic nano coatings.
+NOTE: Paint coatings offer a more robust protective barrier to painted surfaces.
+Many are considered professional grade since they require more expertise to apply and may only be available to serious auto detailing professionals.
+To ensure optimal bonding and the highest degree of finish, paint surface must undergo a proper and thorough paint correction in preparation for application of ceramic nano coatings.